taurusaman/taurusaman/README.md

 - 👋 Hi, I’m @taurusaman
 - 👀 I’m interested in competitive coding
-- 🌱 I’m currently working in Android, Flutter and DSA
+- 🌱 I’m currently working in Android(Kotlin Multi Platform)KMM, Flutter and DSA
 - 💞️ I’m looking to collaborate on app development projects
 - 📫 How to reach me 9672277581